 The Execution:

-• Build or repurpose three to four cedar or pine raised bed frames at varying heights (6 inches, 12 inches, and 18 inches).
-Stagger their positions to create a stepped, tiered effect.
-Fill each with a premium compost blend.
+- Build three to four raised bed frames at varying heights (6, 12, and 18 inches) and stagger their positions to create a stepped, tiered effect.
+Fill each with premium compost.

 29. The Stacked Crate Potato Tower

-The sixth image is the definitive visual guide to what is possible with this technique.
-A tower of five stacked blue mesh crates reaches 5 feet tall, with potato foliage exploding from every level, and the inset photograph reveals the payoff: an entire crate filled to the brim with large, clean, beautiful potatoes.
+The image says everything: a five-crate tower of blue mesh, 5 feet tall, with potato foliage bursting from every level — and an inset photograph showing an entire crate filled to the brim with large, clean potatoes at harvest.

 The Execution: